 Referral marketing allows you to filter out your real customers.
 It provides you high-quality data which you can use to make your product better.

 Referrals help in reducing your investment in sales activities.

-Referral marketing establishes a bond trust with your customers.
+Referral marketing establishes a bond of trust with your customers.
 This creates a snowball effect where positive influence grows with every referral.

 In the end, it would be great if you, my great friends, share your best advice in the comments section below and convert this post into a source of motivation for startups that are considering the referral route.
 In this discussion, everyone’s invited!